michael-5196/Global-Data-Science-Salaries-Project/README.md

 -Create a heatmap showing average salaries by country and job title.

--Box plots to show the distribution of salaries for different job titles.
+-Interactive Bar Graph to show the distribution of salaries for different job titles.

--Bar graphs to showcase countries with the highest and lowest growth rates.

 # Result in Tableau:
 ![interactive-dash](https://github.com/michael-5196/Data_Science_Salaries_Project/assets/131683141/db105e47-28c1-40ef-a170-43e943a4ca49)